longrast/FrontendmentorChallenge-2/README.md

 ## My process

 In the process of doing my work I have difficulties with event listeners.
 I would be very grateful if someone could show by an example of my work how to put event listeners for each button using array.forEach and addEventListener inside.
+I also tried to follow the bem standard, but I think I should attend a couple of training seminars.

 ### Built with